evan29546/Tool-v1.0/README.md

 # tool
-python project that started as calculator
+python project that started as a calculator